 They design circular saws to be handheld, or you can mount them on machines.

-Jigsaws are also power tools.
-They feature an electric motor that drives a reciprocating saw blade that you can use to cut wood, stenciled designs, metals, and other types of material.
+Jigsaws are versatile power tools.
+They feature an electric motor that drives a reciprocating saw blade, making them suitable for cutting wood, stenciled designs, metals, and other materials.

 Grinders